ciceksepetitech/eventransit/README.md

 Before submitting a pull request, please make sure the following is done:
 - Fork the repository and create your branch from `main`.
 - Make sure you use [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branching model
-- Don't forget to add new feature explanation to documentation
+- Don't forget to add new feature explanations to the documentation

 ## Licenses
-EvenTransit use either the [MIT](LICENSE.txt) or [Apache 2](https://www.apache.org/licenses/LICENSE-2.0) licenses for code.
+EvenTransit uses either the [MIT](LICENSE.txt) or [Apache 2](https://www.apache.org/licenses/LICENSE-2.0) licenses for code.